rafalwrzeszcz-wrzasqpl/pl.wrzasq.lambda/lambda-cform/lambda-cform-passwordpolicy/src/site/markdown/guide/usage.md

 # Using in CloudFormation

-This resource handler manager organization state (should be applied only on root account).
+This resource handler provisions account password policy.

 # Required permissions

-`cform-organization` Lambda needs following permissions:
+`cform-passwordpolicy` Lambda needs following permissions:

--   `iam:CreateOrganization`,
--   `iam:DeleteOrganization`,
+-   `iam:DeleteAccountPasswordPolicy`,
--   `iam:DescribeOrganization`.
+-   `iam:UpdateAccountPasswordPolicy`.

 Additionally you may want to add following policies to it's role: